U.S.'s Nathan Chen wins gold in men's figure skating at the Beijing Olympics

 BEIJING — Nathan Chen completed his redemption story at Beijing.
 The 22-year-old won gold in the men's figure skating program against a competitive field of skaters Thursday.

+After the venue ceremony at Beijing's Capital Indoor Stadium, Chen was still soaking in his achievement.

+"I never really felt I'd be able to make it this far in my career," he said.
+"I'd always of course dream about making the Olympics and winning the Olympics, but I [thought], 'That's hard, I don't know if I can make that happen.'"

-As he took the ice, with a slight grin, Chen looked confident and exuded joy as he skated to a remix of Rocket Man by Elton John.
+As he took the ice, with a slight grin, Chen looked confident and exuded joy as he skated to a remix of Rocket Man and Benny and the Jets by Elton John.
 His performance gained a standing ovation by team officials and other Olympic athletes sitting in the stadium.

 His fifth place finish in this event at the Pyeongchang Olympics was a shadow following Chen as he headed to Beijing.
 But since hitting the ice at the 2022 Winter Games, Chen showed he overcame those demons and the immense pressure facing him this week — and then some.